shivajiva101/sban/README.md

 #### bang

-Launches the GUI.
-Comprehensive management of bans via a user interface for convenience.
+Launches a GUI.
+Comprehensive management of bans via a user interface for in-game convenience.
-On launch the interface shows a list containing the last 10 players to join.
-Use search to find a player if they are not in the list.
-Multiple records are shown if available, by using the arrows.
+On launch the interface shows a hotlist containing the last 10 players to join.
+Use search to find a player if they are not currently in the list.
+Multiple records are shown if available, accessible via the arrows.

 ``` Usage: /bang ```